naderelfeel10/DB_Storage_Engine/readme.md

-##### A C++ database Storage Engine that simulates how real-world relational database systems manage data across memory and disk.
-Inspired by production-grade systems like PostgreSQL, it implements the full lifecycle of a record—from high-level tuple operations to low-level byte-level storage.
-##### The engine features a layered architecture including a Disk Manager for persistent storage, a Buffer Pool Manager with LRU replacement for efficient caching, and a slotted-page layout for compact data organization.
-It provides table-level abstractions with support for CRUD operations and sequential scans via iterators.
-##### To optimize data access, the system integrates both a static hash index for O(1) lookups and a B+ Tree index for O(log n) queries and efficient range scans.
-Overall, the project demonstrates how modern databases minimize disk I/O and improve performance through caching, indexing, and structured storage design.
+A lightweight disk-based relational database storage engine implemented in modern C++, designed to simulate the internal architecture of real-world DBMS systems like PostgreSQL.
+The engine implements core database components including a Disk Manager, Buffer Pool Manager with LRU replacement, slotted-page storage, persistent table heaps, and tuple serialization.
+It supports CRUD operations, sequential scans, static hash indexing for O(1) lookups, and B+ Tree indexing for efficient O(log n) queries and range scans.
+All tables, metadata, and indexes are fully persistent on disk and can be reconstructed after restarting the system.
+The project demonstrates how modern databases optimize storage, minimize disk I/O, and accelerate query execution through caching and indexing techniques.

 ## This project implements core database internals including: